What is a Par in Golf?

 If you’ve made an Eagle, you’ve probably had a hole in one or a massive hole out.
 An Eagle is rare for amateur golfers and very tough for a professional golfer.

 This would mean a hole in one on a Par 3.
-Getting the ball in the hole in two shots on a Par 4 and getting the ball in the hole in 3 shots on a Par 5.
+Getting the ball in the hole in two shots on a Par 4 and getting the ball in the hole in three shots on a Par 5.

 The most common way a golfer will make an Eagle is on a Par 5.